saikanthpy/Awesome-FDE-Roadmap/README.md

 ### 🎓 The Master Curriculum

 ### Phase 1: Data Engineering (The Bedrock)
-*The FDE mission usually starts with a "Data Audit."
+*The FDE mission usually starts with a "Data Audit".
 If you can't untangle a client’s 20-year-old schema, you can't build on top of it.*

 *   **Advanced SQL & Query Tuning:** Beyond `JOINs`.
 You must master Window Functions, Recursive CTEs, and Query Optimization.
 You should be able to look at an EXPLAIN plan and identify why a query is scanning 10TB of data unnecessarily.
 *   **Data Modeling for Reality:** Understand **Star Schema** vs. **One Big Table (OBT)**.
 Learn to design schemas that balance write-performance with user-readability.